-This Mobility benefit for bike commuters totals a Net Present Value of \$2,758,179 (2020\$) over 20-years using a 7 percent discount rate.
+This Mobility benefit for bike commuters totals a Net Present Value of \$931,909 (2021\$) over 20-years using a 7 percent discount rate.

 See the "MOBILITY Bike Commuter STADIUM" worksheet of the BCA spreadsheet.

-Pedestrian & Bike Facility Benefit - Reconnecting Knoxville Project
+Pedestrian & Bike Facility Benefit - Induced Use - Reconnecting Knoxville Project

 This BCA assumes that the Reconnecting Knoxville projects provide new and improved connectivity to the existing transportation network.
 These improvements improve the quality or comfort of the journeys made by active transportation users (pedestrians, public transport, and cyclists).
-The 2022 US DOT BCA Guidance for Discretionary Grant Programs provides methodology for assessing the monetary value of each trip for pedestrian and bike facility "amenity" benefits.
+The 2023 US DOT BCA Guidance for Discretionary Grant Programs provides methodology for assessing the monetary value of each trip for pedestrian and bike facility "amenity" benefits.

 US DOT Methods for evaluation of a new or improved pedestrian and bike facility includes projects that increase safety, level of service, and comfort primary through widening an existing sidewalk or creation of a new active transportation corridor.
 The US DOT BCA Guidance provides Table A-8 and A-9 that this BCA used in calculating the value of pedestrian and bicycle preference values.
 This BCA used the total induced trips for both pedestrians and bikes as this facility provides connectivity and levels of service not provided for by any nearby facilities.
-The value of \$0.10 / person mile walked (up to 0.86 miles) and \$1.42 / cycling mile (up to 2.38 miles) are used in the valuation calculations as required the US DOT BCA Guidance in tables A-8 and A-9.
+The value of \$0.11 / person mile / per ft of sidewalk width (Typical 10 ft wide) walked (up to 0.86 miles) and \$1.42 / cycling mile (up to 2.38 miles) are used in the valuation calculations as required the US DOT BCA Guidance in tables A-8 and A-9.

-The Mobility benefit for the bike users who live nearby the Reconnecting Knoxville projects is \$804,847 (2020\$) per year or \$19,555,671 (2020\$) for the 20-year life of the project.
+The Mobility benefit for the bike and pedestrian users who live nearby the Reconnecting Knoxville projects \$12,599,401 (2021\$) for the 20-year life of the project.